When you’re living in Mexico and renting a house longer term or when you own a home here, you’ll need to manage your property’s electricity supply.

 Electric plugs (clavijas) and sockets (enchufes) are type A and/or B—identical to those used in the USA.

-The older Type A socket plugs have flat pins whereas the newer plugs have a notch on one side and might also have a third (earth) pin that prevents them from being plugged in to an older Type A plug socket unless you use an adapter.
+The older Type A socket plugs have flat pins whereas the newer plugs have a notch on one side and might also have a third (earth) pin that prevents them from being plugged in to an older Type A plug socket without the use of an adapter.

 Older Type A sockets have two identical sized pin inlets that will accommodate all older Type A plug pins without an adapter; Type B sockets have a wider pin inlet on one side, allowing Type B plugs (with a notch) to be inserted, and they also have a third (earth) pin inlet to accommodate Type B plugs with three-pins.